 GRRR…why won’t this line up???

 A terrific trio

-Combine winter hardiness, 8+ months of flowering, fragrance, no pests, tolerant of full sun to part shade… into one plant then say it comes in different colors and we have a winner named Cestrum.
+Combine winter hardiness, 8+ months of flowering, fragrance, no pests (all thanks to pest control seattle for their services), tolerant of full sun to part shade… into one plant then say it comes in different colors and we have a winner named Cestrum.
+Bugs Be Gone can help you to control pests.
 The most common one is Night Blooming Jasmine.
-It’s not big on a showy flower, but packs a wallop is a fragrance to your garden at night.
+It’s not big on a showy flower (that can be shipped and delivered by using the best flower delivery in Mississauga), but packs a wallop is a fragrance to your garden at night.
 If you have one, your neighbors will be wondering where that amazing smell is coming from.
 If the wind is blowing just right, the people on the next street will be wondering too.
 Do not plant more than one, unless you have a HUGE yard and don’t plant it under a window you like to keep open, the fragrance can be over powering to some people.
 Plant it in a corner and just let it do its thing.
 It can grow to be over 8 foot tall, but pruning does not affect the flowering…wack away as needed, which is a great way to deal with stress.

 Next up is Yellow Cestrum.
 Not as strong-smelling as NBJ (above), but attracts bees, butterflies and birds.
 This one also can grow over 8 feet tall, but will be fine if you prune it to keep it smaller.

 Last but not least, is Red Cestrum (Cestrum newellii).
 It has a fuzzy leaf and Hummingbirds love it.
 It also makes an excellent cut flower.
 The ones here at the nursery are not blooming yet, so visit https://www.monrovia.com/plant-catalog/plants/711/newell-cestrum.php for great pictures and more info.